Contact dermatitis: Introduction

 With a well integrated treatment plan, outbreaks of contact dermatitis can be avoided and symptoms can be effectively controlled and minimized.
 A good treatment plan is individualized to a person's medical history, severity of contact dermatitis, the specific cause, and other factors.

-Treatment of contact dermatitis includes prevention of flare-ups by avoiding exposure to the ...more treatments »
+Treatment of contact dermatitis includes prevention of flare ...more treatments »

 Contact dermatitis: Misdiagnosis